-- 315.5 Storage underneath high-voltage transmission lines.
-Storage located underneath high-voltage transmission lines shall be in accordance with Section 316.6.2. - 315.6 Basement storage and sale of combustible materials.
-Storage and sale of combustible material in basements shall be in accordance with Sections 315.6.1 through 315.6.5. - 315.6.1 Storage room size.
-Combustible material being stored or available for sales shall be placed in rooms no larger than 500 square feet (46.5 m2) - 315.6.2 Storage room construction.
-Each storage room shall be separated from other areas by fire barriers with at least one-hour fire-resistance rating. - 315.6.3 Number of storage rooms.
-There shall be a maximum of three storage rooms within any one basement. - 315.6.4 Storage room access.
-Each storage room shall be provided with access directly from the building exterior, or through a one-hour fire-resistance-rated corridor between each room and an exterior door, or exit enclosure. - 315.6.5 Storage room restrictions.
+[S] 315.8 Basement storage and sale of combustible materials.
+Storage and sale of combustible material in non-sprinklered basements shall be in accordance with subsections 315.8.1 through 315.8.5.

+315.8.1 Storage room size.
+Combustible material being stored or available for sales shall be placed in rooms no larger than 500 sq. ft.
+(46.5 m2).

+- 315.8.2 Storage room construction.
+Each storage room shall be separated from other areas by fire barriers with at least one hour fire-resistance rating. - 315.8.3 Number of storage rooms.
+There shall be a maximum of three storage rooms within any one basement. - 315.8.4 Storage room access.
+Each storage room shall be provided with access directly from the building exterior, or through a one-hour fire resistance rated corridor between each room and an exterior door, or exit enclosure. - 315.8.5 Storage room restrictions.
 Storage rooms shall not contain any material classified as a flammable liquid, hazardous material, or highly combustible material.